 In our Lent Devotional for Women today, we’re still considering love, but I think in order to understand love, we need to take a minute to look at the opposite of love.
 You might be thinking ‘hate’ but I want to consider “despair.”

-Stick with me here, as you continue to read this Lent Devotional for Women, you’ll understand why I believe despair is the opposite of love, at least for the sake of our Lent Devotional for Women reflection.
+Stick with me here, as you continue to read this Lent Devotional for Women, you’ll understand why I believe despair is the opposite of love, at least for the sake of our Lent Devotional for Women reflection today.

-Let’s look at the difference between these two friends of Jesus.
+Let’s look at the difference between these two, close, personal, friends of Jesus.